munanning/MADA/README.md

 * Set the data paths
 * Set the pretrained model paths

-3. Training-
+3. Training-quick
-* To run the code:
+* To run the code with our weights and anchors (anchors/cluster_centroids_full_10.pkl):
 ~~~~
-python train.py
+python3 train_active_stage1.py
+python3 train_active_stage2.py
 ~~~~
 * During the training, the generated files (log file) will be written in the folder 'runs/..'.